-At the hearing, the Board will consider all of the following factors before rendering a decision:
+At the hearing the, Board will consider all of the following factors before rendering a decision:

 - 1. the student's age; - 2. the student's disciplinary history; - 3.
 Whether the student has a disability; - 4.
 The seriousness of the violation or behavior; - 5.
 Whether the violation or behavior threatened the safety of any pupil or staff member; - 6.
 Whether restorative practices will be used to address the violation or behavior; and - 7.
-Whether a lesser intervention would properly address the violation or behavior.
+Whether a lesser intervention would properly address the violation or behavior.2 - C. Written Record.
+Within a reasonable time following the hearing, the parent will receive a written record of the decision.
+This document will inform the parent if there is any right to an appeal to the Board of Directors.